-- On the Online menu, click Send Configuration to send the currently open configuration file Note: When a configuration file is sent to the Dash Logger the existing data is retrieved and stored in the From Dash Backups directory to use in case the data in the Dash Logger needs to be restored.
-The maximum number of files is 10. - On the Online menu, click Get Configuration to retrieve the current configuration file This will only be percessed if the original file is not evaluable on the PC
+On the Online menu, click Send Configuration to send the currently open configuration file

+When a configuration file is sent to the ADL3 the existing ADL3 data is retrieved and stored in the From Dash Backups directory to use in case the data in the ADL3 needs to be restored.
+The maximum number of files is 10.

+On the Online menu, click Get Configuration to retrieve the current configuration file

-This will only be necessary if the original file is not available on the PC.
+This is normally not necessary unless the original file is not available on the PC.